memmolalabs/CivicAI/CONTRIBUTING.md

-# Contribuire
+# Contribute

-Issue e pull request sono benvenute.
+Issues and pull requests are welcome.

-Prima di proporre una modifica:
+Before proposing a change:

-1. non aggiungere telemetria o raccolta dati senza una discussione pubblica;
+1. Do not add telemetry or data collection without public discussion;
-2. non inserire chiavi, token o credenziali;
+2. Do not include keys, tokens, or credentials;
-3. mantenere l'utente nel controllo di ogni invio;
+3. Keep the user in control of every submission;
-4. documentare nuovi permessi dell'estensione;
+4. Document new extension permissions;
-5. includere istruzioni di test riproducibili.
+5. Include reproducible test instructions.